erinnichols/talks/lunch-and-learns/regex/html/regex.md

 return str.replaceAll("\\\\", "\\\\\\\\").replaceAll("\"", "\\\\\"").replaceAll("[\\r\\n]", "");
 ```

+* The `String.replaceAll` method in java takes regular expressions, and requires an extra layer of escaping, so this code replaces 4 literal backslashes with 2 literal backslashes, and one double quote with a... quintuple-escaped double quote?!!!!!!

+--

+## ?!!!!!!

 ---

 # How to read a regular expression

 * (In most languages) regular expressions start and end with a slash `/`
+* But in python, usually they're denoted with an r before a string, e.g. `r'.*?'`
 * Between the slashes is the pattern to match
 * After the slashes, there are flags
   * `g` for global (match as many times as possible)